 The purpose of the Indian Child Welfare Act (ICWA) Advisory Committee is to advise, consult with, and make recommendations to the leadership of the Oregon Department of Human Services on policy, programs, practice, and data that impact Indian children who are members or eligible for membership in one or more of the nine federally recognized tribes in Oregon and Indian children who are placed in Oregon who are members of or eligible for membership in tribes outside of Oregon and who are involved or at risk of involvement in the child welfare system in the State.

 ICWA Advisory Committee meets four times a year on a quarterly basis.
 During months preceding the quarterly meetings, when the group does not meet, the members will participate in a phone conference with the DHS Child Welfare Director and/or designee and other DHS leaders and staff to further advance the goals of the Advisory Committee.

 Refugee Child Welfare Advisory Committee (RCWAC)

-The 14-member Refugee Child Welfare Advisory Committee, established by the Oregon Department of Human Services, assists and advises DHS in the development and administration of the policies, programs and practices related to refugee children and families.
-The members are charged with identifying, developing and certifying family foster homes that meet requirements for placement of refugee children with an emphasis on locating refugee homes and developing training programs for agency employees to insure the availability of culturally sensitive social work.
+The 14-member Refugee Child Welfare Advisory Committee, established by the Oregon Department of Human Services, assists and advises ODHS in the development and administration of the policies, programs and practices related to refugee children and families.
+The members are charged with identifying, developing and certifying resource families that meet requirements for placement of refugee children with an emphasis on locating refugee homes and developing training programs for agency employees to insure the availability of culturally sensitive social work.